 - 1a.
-Is your system certified by the Office of the National Coordinator for Health Information Technology (ONC) Health IT Certification Program?
+Is your system certified by the Assistant Secretary for Technology Policy (ASTP)/Office of the National Coordinator for Health Information Technology (ONC) Health IT Certification Program?

 - a.
 Yes

 - b.
 No

-Health centers are to indicate the vendor, product name, version number, and ONC-certified health IT product list number.
+Health centers are to indicate the vendor, product name, version number, and ASTP-/ONC-certified health IT product list number.
 This information is available on the Certified Health IT Product List (CHPL).
 Select the most current version number being used.
 If you have more than one EHR (if, for example, you acquired another practice with its own EHR), report the EHR that will be the successor system or the EHR used for capturing primary medical care.

 - 1a1.
 Vendor

 - 1a2.
 Product Name

 - 1a3.
 Version Number

-1a4.
-ONC -certified Health IT Product List Number
+- 1a4.
+ASTP-/ONC-certified Health IT Product List Number